tieugene/pyqtpim/doc/Notes.md

   - componet.serialize() works fine - does not touch any exc. changed
   - but VTODO only; parent not available
   - => Todo(icalendar.vtodo) => Todo(icalendar)
+- tz: can be for datetime and time

 ## vCard UML